camilra/neo-scripts/README.md

 * Become a member at [Neopets.com](https://www.neopets.com) `!important`
 * Install a userscript manager Tampermonkey (can be find in Chrome Web Store) and activate it
 * Pick a directory above that interested you
-* Investigate what it can do for you
+* Investigate what it can do for you from `README.md`

 ## Installing a script
-* Head towards any directory and find a script `.user.js` you would like to install
+* Head towards any directory and find a script you would like to install, scripts end with `.user.js`
 * Click on the `raw` button above source code then Tampermonkey will ask you to install or update it

 ## General